 Let’s have a look at some of the major players in the e-commerce market and what they have to offer.

-Shopify is one of the best known of all the ecommerce brands and is easy to use, allowing you to design a professional looking website with minimal expertise.
-There are a range of templates to get you started quickly, or you can design a site from scratch.
+Shopify is one of the best known of all the e-commerce brands and is easy to use, allowing you to design a professional-looking website with minimal expertise.
+There is a range of templates to get you started quickly, or you can design a site from scratch.
 This ease of use doesn’t compromise Shopify’s extensive functionality.
-These include a useful dashboard, as well as real time analytics and a whole bunch of useful reports.
+These include a useful dashboard, as well as real-time analytics and a whole bunch of useful reports.